 In the summer of 2000, we made our only requested update for those guys mostly doing spoken voice-over work who needed more gain and more compression.
 We changed the Mic Pre circuitry to allow for more gain by changing a few resistors associated with the "GAIN" switch which reduced the negative feedback on 2 settings (ser # MVBX 738).
 This changed the older settings of "40,42.5,45,47.5,50" to "40,45,50,55,60".
-We replaced the 6072A which we were having trouble getting good quiet tubes for that stage, for a Sovtek 12AX7LPS which is generally less noisy and has slightly more gain, and it works very well as a preamp in the VOXBOX.
-See pg.
-18 to see a tube substitutions list.
+We were able to do it at the same time we were having trouble getting good quiet tubes for that stage which were the industry standard mic pre 6072A.
+Sovtek introduced the 12AX7LPS which is generally less noisy and has slightly more gain, and it works very well as a preamp in the VOXBOX.
 It also required a few resistor changes at the plates of the 12AX7LPS.
-The old R values at the "GAIN" switch were 10K, 17K, 25K, 47K, 75K which are now 10K, 25K, 64K9,140K, 324K.
+The old R values at the "GAIN" switch were 10K, 17K, 25K, 47K, 75K which are now 10K, 25K, 75K, 140K, 324K.
 The first plate (pin 1) resistor was 22K and changed to 56K and the second plate (pin 6) resistor changed from 100K to 220K.
 We also changed the pick-off point for the compressor sidechain from the first grid (pin 2) to the VU pick-off point at the pre-amp output.
 All this added 10db to the gain and added some greater sensitivity on the Compressor Threshold.
 The downside is a bit more expected noise with higher gains (physics).
 For those recording typically loud vocals these mods will have little value but for those working with quieter voices or less sensitive mics, these are worthwhile mods.

-We can do this mod for older VOXBOX's at the factory, and while we do it replace tubes as needed and re-tweak for original calibration.
+We can do this mod for older VOXBOXEN at the factory, andwhile we do it replace tubes as needed and re-tweak for original calibration.
 As usual our repair turn-around is very quick and inexpensive.